pypa/pip/docs/html/cli/pip_install.rst

 Finding Packages
 ----------------

-pip searches for packages on `PyPI`_ using the
+Pip searches for packages on `PyPI`_ using the
 `HTTP simple interface <https://pypi.org/simple/>`_, which is documented `here <https://packaging.python.org/specifications/simple-repository-api/>`_ and `there <https://www.python.org/dev/peps/pep-0503/>`_.

-pip offers a number of package index options for modifying how packages are found.
+Pip offers a number of package index options for modifying how packages are found.

-pip looks for packages in a number of places: on PyPI (or the index given as ``--index-url``, if not disabled via ``--no-index``), in the local filesystem, and in any additional repositories specified via ``--find-links`` or ``--extra-index-url``.
+Pip looks for packages in a number of places: on PyPI (or the index given as ``--index-url``, if not disabled via ``--no-index``), in the local filesystem, and in any additional repositories specified via ``--find-links`` or ``--extra-index-url``.
 There is no priority in the locations that are searched.